bw2/ExpansionHunter/README.md

 ### Description

-This modified version of ExpansionHunter introduces the following new features:
+This modified version of ExpansionHunter introduces the following changes:
+- adds an optional --locus arg for only processing a single locus from the variant catalog.
 - changes the `Flanks can contain at most 5 characters N but found x Ns` error to a warning.
   - This allows ExpansionHunter to run to completion without exiting on these loci and makes it easier to process large catalogs without having to find and exclude these loci first.
 - supports gzip-compressed input catalogs